Feather River Advocacy Project

 The program includes:

-Workshops – Learn about water policy, land protection, and tribal sovereignty
+Educational Workshops – Learn about water policy, land protection, and Tribal sovereignty

 Field Trips – Visit important cultural sites and environmental projects